Pavlova: Origin

+Another story is that an unnamed New Zealand chef created Pavlova in 1926 in a Wellington hotel.
+Food anthropologist Helen Leach of the University of Otago was unable to verify that this was true.
+She found at least 21 pavlova recipes in New Zealand cookbooks by 1940, the year the Australian recipes appeared.
+She wrote the book The Pavlova Story.
+The first she found was a multlayered and layered jelly in 1926.
+In 1928 from Dunedin, a walnut and coffee-flavoured meringue recipe was created and became popular throughout New Zealand.
+In 1929 a third recipe was published in the Dairy Farmer's Annual.
+Leach said that this third recipe was "stolen/falsely claimed by chefs/cooks across the Tasman".
+A fourth recipe was published in the Rangiora Mother's Union Cookery Book of Tried and Tested Recipes in 1933, two years before a similar recipe was published in Australia, later republished to raise funds for the Rangiora Church.
+This recipe was a single-layered small cake, whose preparation consisted in two egg whites, sugar and cornflour, but with no vinegar, baked in a sandwich tin.
+One year later a recipe was published in the New Zealand Women's Weekly, which contained four egg whites, a breakfast cup of sugar and a teaspoon of vinegar, to be cooked in a cake tin.

 An article in Melbourne's The Argus from 17 November 1928 claims an "American ice-cream" was named after Anna Pavlova: "Dame Nellie Melba, of course, has found fame apart from her art in the famous sweet composed of peaches and cream, while Mme.
 Anna Pavlova lends her name to a popular variety of American ice-cream."
 This article may suggest that pavlova has American origins.
 However, it's unclear how these words should be interpreted and whether that article is relevant.
 Firstly, the authors of that article offer no evidence for their claims or any depth of discussion of their claims.
 Secondly, given that pavlova is not an ice-cream, it is highly unclear as to whether the words "American ice-cream" is referring to the modern pavlova dessert or something else entirely.

 Michael Symons, an Australian then researching in New Zealand, has declared that pavlova has no singular birthplace.
 Rather, published recipes reveal the complex process of "social invention" with practical experience circulating, under a variety of names, across both countries.
 For example, Australians beat New Zealanders to create an accepted pavlova recipe as the 'Meringue Cake'.
 The illusion of some singular invention can be explained by distinguishing a second, associated level of "social construction", in which cooks, eaters and writers attach a name and myths to produce a widely-held concept that appears so deceptively distinct that it must have had a definite moment of creation.